MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03a-Manage_Azure_Resources_by_Using the Azure Portal.md

 #### Task 1: Create resource groups and deploy resources to resource groups

-In this task, you will use the Azure portal to create resorce groups and create a disk in the resource group.
+In this task, you will use the Azure portal to create resource groups and create a disk in the resource group.

 1. Sign in to the [Azure portal](https://portal.azure.com).